 1. Mounting Kits Are Not Interchangeable

-Each mounting hardware kit is designed for a specific breaker style.
+Manufacturers design each mounting hardware kit for a specific breaker style.
 While breakers may look similar, different models have unique mounting requirements.
-Using the wrong kit can result in improper installation, unstable connections, or even equipment failure.
+Using the wrong kit—or installing it poorly—can lead to loose connections, arcing, or system failure.
+It can even block breaker installation..

 Tip: If your panel’s label is intact and lists the mounting hardware, identifying the correct kit is straightforward.
 However, if the label is missing or unreadable, expert assistance is required—which is where a company like ours can help.